-- (1) The market administrator must determine whether an alleged breach raises a material issue on the information provided in the breach notice and any other information obtained in accordance with regulation 14. - (2) If, in the opinion of the market administrator, the alleged breach does not raise a material issue, the market administrator may, in its discretion,- - (a) determine to take no action on the alleged breach; or - (b) attempt to resolve the alleged breach with the agreement of the parties in accordance with regulation 21. - (3) If, in the opinion of the market administrator, the alleged breach raises a material issue, the market administrator must refer the alleged breach to an investigator for investigation. - (4) If the market administrator is unable to determine whether an alleged breach raises a material issue because the market administrator cannot obtain sufficient information, the market administrator must refer the alleged breach to an investigator for investigation. - (5) The market administrator may decline to make a determination in respect of an alleged breach that - (a) relates to a matter that has already been referred to; or the Electricity and Gas Complaints Commission or any other approved complaints resolution system.
+- (1) The market administrator must determine whether an alleged breach raises a material issue on the information provided in the breach notice and any other information obtained in accordance with regulation 14. - (2) If, in the opinion of the market administrator, the alleged breach does not raise a material issue, the market administrator may, in its discretion,-

+- (a) determine to take no action on the alleged breach; or - (b) attempt to resolve the alleged breach with the agreement of the parties in accordance with regulation 21. - (3) If, in the opinion of the market administrator, the alleged breach raises a material issue, the market administrator must refer the alleged breach to an investigator for investigation. - (4) If the market administrator is unable to determine whether an alleged breach raises a material issue because the market administrator cannot obtain sufficient information, the market administrator must refer the alleged breach to an investigator for investigation. - (5) The market administrator may decline to make a determination in respect of an alleged breach that - (a) relates to a matter that has already been referred to; or - (b) the market administrator considers is more properly dealt with by:

+the Electricity and Gas Complaints Commission or any other approved complaints resolution system.